confluentinc/getting-started-guides/java/README.md

 ## Configuration

-Paste the following configuration data into a file at `getting_started.ini`
+Paste the following configuration data into a file at `getting-started.properties`

 <section data-context-key="kafka.broker" data-context-value="cloud">